What is Sitematch?

 The standout project from previous events is the new High Street Quarter project in Hounslow, a £210 million scheme to develop more than 500 new homes, as well as shops, restaurants and a cinema.
 "I think you can say this was our first big project to be promoted through Sitematch and resulted in us partnering with Barratt and Wilson Bowden," said director for regeneration, economic development and environment Brendon Walsh.

-Sitematch has been sponsored by the likes of U+I, BNP Paribas and Willmott Dixon Knight Frank, which has sponsored the event for the last three years, and will do so again in 2017, stated that "by supporting the event, we have been able to facilitate and participate in conversations between the private and public sector that we find enlightening and of value.
+Sitematch has been sponsored by the likes of U+I, BNP Paribas and Willmott Dixon Knight Frank, who stated that "by supporting the event, we have been able to facilitate and participate in conversations between the private and public sector that we find enlightening and of value.
 This is the sort of event that we are proud to be associated with."

 Kevin Munnelly, head of town centre renewal